 There was no plan to write Bigfoot book The Beginning.
 It just so happens it arrived in my lap from the vaults of my childhood.
 Memory and what one wants to remember are often two different things.
-Death can miraculously open doors that otherwise would remain forever shut.
+Death can miraculously open doors that otherwise might remain forever shut.

 Besides the occasional Sasquatch, I also have other interesting visitors in the night; shy creatures with big eyes imbued with whirling pools of unfathomable depths.
 It is said by spiritualist friends, that you are not supposed to look into those bottomless sockets for fear they might steal your soul away and leave you in a black fog like Alzheimers.
 I definitely wouldn’t want that, but I admit, I can’t restrain myself, I often look into those whirling pools anyway.